Reedley-College-CSCI/csci-40-course-project-LeCafeBug/README.md

 I implemented searching by having a search function called: searchRecipeByName which allowed me to find a users input and return a pointer to it.
 It is a simple linear search as for me it was the easier to implement and not have it break to easily.
 As for sorting I did a selection sort for my two froms of sorting recipes.
 One sorted by profit and the other cost.
+I did this for much the same reason as the searching function.

-I ensured data persitence
+I ensured data persitence by saving the inputs of the margins a seperate txt file that is read and load at the begining of the program.

 I did consider it for multiple things like the classes and there object declartions.
 Particularly for the searching and sorting algorithms
 I thought about making faster more complex algorithms like the bubble sorting but I due to the time consraint I felt that using